lstrzebinczyk/the_empire_blog/posts/3-handling-events.md

 end
 ```

 If a `SF::Event::KeyPressed` event is received, for the key codes of A, W, S and D, `@shape.move` around.
+How do I know that this is the right combination of arguments as a response to each of AWSD keys?
+I tried a different way, it didn't work like expected,
+and I just fiddled with it until it was right, of course.
 Let's see:

 <video width="100%" src="/the_empire_blog/docs/assets/posts/3/janky_moves.mp4" controls autoplay></video>